Intuitive Eating

 Letting Go of The Fear of Wasting Food

 You might have grown up hearing messages like “clean your plate” or “don’t waste food when others are going hungry.”
-While well-intentioned, these lessons can cause a fear of fasting food leading to difficulty tuning into your body’s hunger and fullness cues.
-While it seems logical, your anxiety around food waste can lead to a […]
+While well intended, these lessons can cause a fear of fasting food, leading to difficulty tuning into your body’s hunger and fullness cues.
+While it seems logical, your anxiety around food waste can lead to

 Letting Go of The Fear of Wasting Food Read More »